jeanpaulva/JPCode/README.md

 Welcome!

-This sample project contains Code Quality Sample demonstrating my experience with C#, OOPs, SOLID principles, TDD, Moq etc.
+This sample project contains Code Quality Sample demonstrating my experience with C#, OOPs, SOLID principles, TDD, Moq etc.  I personally believe Good Quality Code will Live More!

 I am a Passionate C# Developer + Architect with 15+ years of experience.
 I have been experienced in both Project & Product Development methodologies.
 Being a Passioante C# Programmer I have written an ebook "Design Patterns in C#" available in Amazon https://amzn.to/2yLDJ0X.